 Our family influences the way we interact and communicate with others.
 Family Therapy is focused on each family member, both individually and as a group.
 Your specific treatment plan will depend on your family’s circumstance.

-For some people what best describes their relationship with the world, themselves and others, is one of anxiety.
-Typically such individuals have no idea of what they are anxious about and except to describe their daily life as being enveloped in a state of global “free-floating” anxiety.
-This state is frequently described as the experience of being “nervous” all of the time.
+For some people, what best describes their relationship with the world, themselves and others, is one of anxiety.
+Typically, such individuals have no idea what they are anxious about to describe their daily life as being enveloped in a state of global “free-floating” anxiety.